Are GUI Agents Focused Enough? Automated Distraction via Semantic-level UI Element Injection

-\textbf{(5) Strategic optimization consistently outperforms random injection across all 15 victims.} Every victim in \cref{tab:add_results_gp,tab:add_results_sp}, combined with those in \cref{tab:main_results}, shows a substantial gap between strategic attacks and random injection at every depth budget.
-The margin is most pronounced for the strongest victims: for Claude-Sonnet-4.6, UT-opt.\ achieves a $6.9{\times}$ relative improvement over random injection at $D{=}5$ (22.24\% vs.\ ${\approx}3.23\%$); for Qwen3-VL-32B, the ratio is $4.7{\times}$ (25.47\% vs.\ ${\approx}5.46\%$).
+\textbf{(6) Strategic optimization consistently outperforms random injection across all 19 victims.} Every victim in \cref{tab:add_results_gp,tab:add_results_sp}, combined with those in \cref{tab:main_results}, shows a substantial gap between strategic attacks and random injection at every depth budget.
+The margin is most pronounced for the strongest victims: for Claude-Sonnet-4.6, UT-opt.\ achieves a $6.9{\times}$ relative improvement over random injection at $D{=}5$ (22.24\% vs.\ ${\approx}3.23\%$); for GUI-Owl-1.5-8B, the ratio reaches ${\approx}3.8{\times}$ (28.99\% vs.\ ${\approx}7.56\%$); for Qwen3-VL-32B, the ratio is $4.7{\times}$ (25.47\% vs.\ ${\approx}5.46\%$).
 This universality, combined with near-identical results between UT-opt.\ and GO-opt.\ across all victims, confirms that the attack's strength derives from model-agnostic semantic targeting rather than idiosyncrasies of either the source victim or the icon optimization procedure.

-\textbf{Summary.} Taken together, the results across all 15 victims paint a consistent and striking picture: adversarial icon injection is a practical, broadly transferable threat that is hard to neutralize by scaling model size, specializing on GUI data, or deploying safety-aligned commercial systems.
-Our strategic editor achieves a $4{\times}$--$7{\times}$ relative improvement over random injection on the most robust victims, succeeds against every tested model without any victim-specific tuning, and exposes a fundamental gap between agentic capability and grounding robustness that existing benchmarks do not capture.
+\textbf{Summary.} Taken together, the results across all 19 victims paint a consistent and striking picture: adversarial icon injection is a practical, broadly transferable threat that is hard to neutralize by scaling model size, specializing on GUI data, or deploying safety-aligned commercial systems.
+Our strategic editor achieves a $3.5{\times}$--$6.9{\times}$ relative improvement over random injection on the most robust victims, succeeds against every tested model without any victim-specific tuning, and exposes a fundamental gap between agentic capability and grounding robustness that existing benchmarks do not capture.
 These findings argue that adversarial robustness of the visual grounding component is a critical and under-examined axis of GUI agent evaluation---one that must be explicitly addressed in future model development and safety assessment.